 Honestly, you have no doubt your customer is telling the truth.
 After all, he typically leaves a tip for the cleaning person and never has a complaint.
 He even gives Christmas bonuses to the staff that cleans his home.
-He lives alone, so suspecting someone in his home was the culprit wasn’t reasonable.
+He lives alone, so suspecting someone else in his home was the culprit wasn’t reasonable.

 All signs pointed to her.
 There was no one else.
 The customer had no recent visitors.
 He had just put the cash money in his drawer just a couple days prior to the cleaning.

 Before you call her.
 Before you meet up with her again.
 She is already guilty…. in your mind.